 Plato once said, “The beginning is the most important part of the work”.

-After a tough year, teams are under pressure to hit the ground running in 2022.
-But the challenge for leaders is to make space for their teams to pause, reflect and plan.
-And while many will focus on growth through improving productivity and team performance, the problem is knowing where to start.
+After a tough 2021, teams are now under pressure to hit the ground running.
+But leaders need to make space and time for their teams to pause, reflect and plan.
+And while many will naturally want to focus on growth through improved productivity and team performance, the problem is knowing where to start.

-Through studying teams for decades, one of J. Richard Hackman’s most significant findings was his 60-30-10 Rule.
+After studying teams for many years, one of J. Richard Hackman’s most significant findings was his 60-30-10 Rule.
 That is:

 - 30% of the variation in team effectiveness is attributable to how the team is launched